LangProc/langproc-cw/docs/environment_guide.md

 8) You might also benefit from installing VS Code extensions for C++, Lex, and Yacc for better text highlighting and easier debugging.
 For example, you can press F5 to start the integrated VS Code debugger.
 By default, this attempts to compile [compiler_tests/_example/example.c](../compiler_tests/_example/example.c), as specified in [.vscode/launch.json](../.vscode/launch.json).

+9) You might also like to modify the [autoformatter settings](../.clang-format) to your preference.
+More information can be found here: https://clang.llvm.org/docs/ClangFormat.html.
+This has been configured to automatically format on save.
+You can turn it off by modifying [.vscode/settings.json](../.vscode/settings.json).

 ### Another Editor + Docker